 5.45.
-The regulatory body and the operating organization should take into account that, for the above mentioned practices and radionuclides, the optimal management option might not result in the minimization of the activity to be discharged, but in the application of more stringent verification of compliance measures, by the operating organization and the regulatory body, as relevant.
+The regulatory body and the operating organization should take into account that, for the above mentioned practices and radionuclides, the optimal management option from the radiation protection perspective might not result in application of specific costly abatement techniques, but in the application of more stringent verification of compliance measures by the operating organization and the regulatory body, as relevant.
 This optimal management option and the justifications should be presented by the operating organization and endorsed by the regulatory body.
-Examples of the more stringent verification of compliance measures for complex installations, including nuclear facilities, could be (a) a radionuclide specific source and environment monitoring programme; (b) more detailed dose assessment to the representative person, including the identification of relevant exposure pathways; and (c) more frequent reporting to the regulatory body.
+Examples of the more stringent verification of compliance measures for complex facilities, including nuclear installations, could be (a) a radionuclide specific source and environment monitoring programme; (b) more detailed dose assessment to the representative person, including the identification of relevant exposure pathways; and (c) more frequent reporting to the regulatory body.